Santhosh K. Seelan, Ph.D.

 Jawaharlal Nehru Technological University, India

 Santhosh Seelan joined the Space Studies faculty in fall 2005.
+He served as the Graduate Director of the department from 2006 to 2009 and as Chair from 2010 to 2016.
+For a six year period from 2010 to 2016, he also served as the Director of North Dakota’s Space Grant and NASA EPSCoR programs.
+Seelan also served as the Interim Associate Dean of the College of Aerospace Sciences on three different occasions.
 He was the founding Chair of UND's newly formed Department of Earth System Science and Policy before he came to the Space Studies Department.
-He has been with UND's Upper Midwest Aerospace Consortium since 1998 where he helped establish a sophisticated geospatial lab and lead a NASA sponsored project on Crop and Range Alert System aimed at promoting geospatial technologies among farmers and ranchers of the Upper Midwest.
+He came to UND in 1998 to work for the Upper Midwest Aerospace Consortium where he helped establish a sophisticated geospatial lab and lead a NASA sponsored project on Crop and Range Alert System aimed at promoting geospatial technologies among farmers and ranchers of the Upper Midwest.
 This project involves near real time delivery of satellite data products and services to end users, application development, and training.
-The project had grown from ten participating end users in 1999 to over six hundred by 2005.

 Before joining UND, Seelan worked as a Land Information Consultant with Terralink, Wellington, a New Zealand government owned enterprise, creating a nationwide land cover database using SPOT, Landsat and IRS imagery.
 Prior to that, he worked with India's remote sensing program for 17 years, initially in applications development, and later as Head of India's satellite data distribution center and Project Director, Indian Remote Sensing Satellite (IRS) data distribution.
 His early work on researching the use of remote sensing for targeting groundwater, and his later contributions to India's technology mission on drinking water through practical use of the technology, earned him nationwide recognition and a nomination for the “National Mineral Award”.